 In Early French Immersion programs, from Kindergarten to Grade 3, all subjects are taught in French.
-English is introduced in Grade 4 for 40-minutes to one hour daily.
-This continues in Grade 5 when English instruction is increased from 75 minutes to half the day.
-At Grade 6, 7, and From Grades 4 to 8, half the day is taught in French and half the day in
+From Grades 4 to 8, half the day is taught in French and half the day in English.

-English.
 The subjects taught in French are Language, History/Geography, Math and The Arts.